Kevlar-sudo/MMA-G20/README.md

 - *like_user*: Updates the list of matched users when two users mutually like each other.
 The matched user ID is added to the current user's match list and saved in the database.
 - *dislike_user*: Updates the list of users that the current user has disliked.
 This ensures that the disliked user is not shown again in recommendations.
 - *view_matches*: The user could view the profiles of mutual-liked/matched users.
-- Select prefered factor for the compatibility score
+- Select preferred factor for the compatibility score

-## Method/Algorithm
+## Section 5: Method/Algorithm
 ### Vectorization and Data Processing:
-All potential matches users will be stored in a dictionary. *compute_compatibility_scores*: The compatibility score between the current user and candidate user will be calculated based on their profiles.
+All potential match users will be stored in a dictionary. *compute_compatibility_scores*: The compatibility score between the current user and the candidate user will be calculated based on their profiles.
 The compatibility score will be evaluated based on age, interest, gender, and location of these 4 components.

 - *Age similarity score*: The age score will be calculated based on the average age of users that the current user liked before.
 The closer the age of the other users is to the average age of the current user's previously liked users, the higher the age score will be.
 - *Location similarity score*: The distance between the two users will be estimated.
 The longer distance will result in a lower location similarity score, and the upper threshold is 4000km.
 An algorithm “Nominatim” is used to convert the distances between  two users’ city locations into geographic coordinates.